SeanHwangG/test/computer-science/os.md

 * **Access bits**: kernel and user
 * process tag, reference, modify, cacheable

+> Question

-> TLBs are more beneficial with multi-level page tables than with linear (single-level) page tables
+* TLBs are more beneficial with multi-level page tables than with linear (single-level) page tables
   * True; if a TLB hit, able to avoid more memory lookups for page translation (higher cost of a miss).

 {% tabs %}
 {% tab title='python' %}